 The New York Times, April 15, 1951 (Source: NYT)

 Harbold's military niche was administration, training and navigation.
-During the 1930s, air navigation other than by compass and by time/speed/distance calculations, as well as instrument flight in bad weather, were new.
+During the 1930s, air navigation, other than by compass and by time/speed/distance calculations, as well as instrument flight in bad weather, was new.
 Radio aids to navigation rapidly were being developed.
 See Register pilot Albert Hegenberger for further information on instrument flight techniques and their rollout to military and civilian flight operations alike during the 1930s.
 Register pilot Robert Henderson was one of the instructors responsible for rolling out the training.

 Early in WWII, on June 15, 1942, Selman Field at Monroe, LA was activated.
 Then colonel Harbold, recognized as a pioneer in navigation training programs, was named Commanding Officer.
 Within months, the field was a full fledged military establishment, consisting of the pre-flight school (bombardier-navigator) and the advanced navigator school.
 Selman Field continued to grow in size and became the nation's largest navigation training school during World War II.
 The organization he crafted ultimately provided 15,349 navigators during WWII.

 Harbold commanded the Sampson Air Force Base, Lake Seneca, NY, training facility from July 19, 1951 through July 19, 1952.
 His initial appointment there was as Deputy Chief as cited in the article from The New York Times, right.
 Notice that he came on board as second in command to fellow Register pilot Frank A. Armstrong, Jr. The Sampson base closed in 1956 and is now a civilian picnic area named Sampson State Park.